Language

 • Average annual snowfall: 6.5 feet/2 meters

 Perisher Ski Resort is probably the most famous Australian shred spot – and for good reason.
-Approximately 5.5 hours from Sydney, it's the largest ski resort in the Southern Hemisphere, with a wide variety of accommodations on and off the mountain.
+Approximately 5.5 hours from Sydney, it's the largest resort in the Southern Hemisphere, with a wide variety of accommodations on and off the mountain.
 Although some budget-friendly options exist, most of the accommodation leans more towards the upmarket side.
 However, that doesn't mean there isn't a vibrant après scene.

 In terms of riding, you’ll discover extensive terrain for all skill levels.
 The resort features many gentle beginner slopes, long intermediate trails, and even challenging advanced runs on the upper slopes.
 Searching for the gnarliest terrain?
 Head to the Eyre area, where black diamond runs await.
 Although Perisher is not particularly known for its backcountry skiing, you can hire a guide and access certain areas.